samicpp/python/README.md

-# pythone
+# python
-Just some things in python
+Just some things in python.
+Some school exercise also.